Jasonzhou78/ASPDOTNET_AS2/ReadMe.txt

 1715
 add a readme.txt file, and commit change and push it github. after updated bootstrap.css and site.css files, check its appearance, the appearance changed!
+2021-11-1
+13:30
+Added image to index page, it succeeded, but i tried to modify its style like putting in the center, it wont work.